Chair: Nicole Bartlett

 .

-abstracts in this Google doc):
+Presentations (abstracts in this Google doc):

 1. Jan Newton: Breaking down silos!
 How NANOOS is leveraging and linking to serve local stakeholders nationally as part of U.S. IOOS